Djadih/Fair-Transparent-ML/README.md

 Participants can refresh their log by pressing the "Refresh" button under the "Data" tab.

 Other Excel tips:
 Use conditional formatting on the "Predicted Income..." column to better view the model's outputs.
-Choose colors that make sense (i.e. red for "LESS" and blue/green for "GREATER")
+Choose colors that make sense (i.e. red for "LESS" and blue/green for "MORE")